isaacnmm/pestpolicy-hugo2XX/content/posts/are-lizards-poisonous/index.md

 [Salmonella](https://www.petmd.com/reptile/care/diseases-your-pet-reptile-can-give-you)
 .
 When you touch your pet lizard, you might ingest the harmful pathogens causing you fall sick.

 Lizards are attracted to food stuff especially milk.
-Thus when they touch your food or accidentally fall into milk, you might incur serious infections.�A few lizards like the blue-tailed lizard contain poison on their skin.
+Thus when they touch your food or accidentally fall into milk, you might incur serious infections.A few lizards like the blue-tailed lizard contain poison on their skin.
 ## Common Venomous Lizards
 **1. Gila Monster**
 Gila is an endangered lizard of northern Mexico and the south-western US.
 Its usually black in color with bright spots on various parts of the body.
 It has a notable stout body which is bulged at the head and tail.